sschwarzer/ftputil/website/documentation.md

 Many of the above methods need access to the remote file system to obtain data on directories and files.
-To get the most recent data, *each* call to `lstat`, `stat`, `exists`, `getmtime` etc. would require to fetch a directory listing from the server, which can make the program *very* slow.
-This effect is more pronounced for operations which mostly scan the file system rather than transferring file data.
+To get the most recent data, *each* call to `lstat`, `stat`, `exists`, `getmtime` etc. would require fetching a directory listing from the server, which can make the program *very* slow.
+This effect is more pronounced for operations which mostly scan the file system rather than transfer file data.

 For this reason, `ftputil` by default saves the results from directory listings locally and reuses those results.
 This reduces network accesses